devckrishna/RepoSage/README.md

 This project is based on a tutorial by Elliott Chong, Channel link:  https://www.youtube.com/@elliottchong Original video: https://www.youtube.com/watch?v=OqlI2766LCk&ab_channel=ElliottChong

-All credit for the tutorial and concept goes to them.
-This repo is my implementation with modifications following along with the video for educational purposes.
+All credit for the original tutorial and concept goes to them.
+This repository contains my implementation, with modifications, following along with the video for educational purposes.